Stock Watch: Bob Condotta grades the Seahawks in their big win over the 49ers

 LINEBACKER

-Bobby Wagner had one of the best statistical games in recent Seattle history with an interception return for a TD, a forced fumble and recovery, a sack, and 12 tackles.
-It may well have been the best game of his storied career.
+Bobby Wagner had one of the best statistical games in recent Seattle history with an interception return for a touchdown, a forced fumble and recovery, a sack, and 12 tackles.
+It might well have been the best game of his storied career.
 It definitely was the best game of Austin Calitro’s young career — the weakside linebacker had 10 tackles.

 Grade: A-plus.